Procrastination, Time Blindness & Burnout: The Executive Function Crisis HR Can’t Afford to Ignore in 2026

 Procrastination at work

-Employees struggling with deadlines
+Struggling with deadlines

 Procrastination at Work Is a Signal, Not a Motivation Problem

-Priorities are unclear or conflicting
+Priorities are unclear or conflicting.

-Emotional stakes feel high
+Emotional stakes feel too high.

-Cognitive load is already maxed out
+Bearable cognitive load is already maxed out.

 Time Blindness at Work: The Overlooked Performance Issue

-Consistently underestimate task duration
+Consistently underestimate task timeframe.

-Struggle to move between meetings and tasks
+Struggle to transition between meetings and tasks.

-Run late or miss deadlines despite effort
+Repeatedly run late or miss deadlines despite effort.

 This is a clear example of why executive function support in organizations matters.